davperez-tech/Backup-Disaster-Recovery/README.md

-# Secure Small Business Infrastructure Lab — Backup & Disaster Recovery
+# Infrastructure Lab — Backup & Disaster Recovery

-A hands-on infrastructure project simulating a small business IT environment with enterprise-grade backup, disaster recovery, and ransomware-resilient architecture.
+A hands-on infrastructure project simulating a business IT environment with enterprise-grade backup and disaster recovery architecture.
 Built on VMware Workstation with segmented networking, Active Directory, and a full 3-2-1 backup implementation using Veeam Backup & Replication and AWS S3 with Object Lock immutability.

 ---